About the Gospel Folk

-There's room for many a-more.
+Get on board, little children, There’s room for many a-more.

 Gospel also owes its development to the emerging Pentecostal strand of Christianity that became very popular with black Americans in the 1920s.
 In the Pentecostal church, preachers spoke in the everyday language, idioms and dialect of their congregations, encouraging a lively call-and-response dialogue.
 Pentecostal churches welcomed noisy music making on everyday instruments – tambourines, pianos, banjos, guitars and even brass instruments.

 As a vernacular, expressive and everyday art form, gospel marked a radical contrast to the formal, restrained and high art style of traditional church music.
 The lyrics of gospel songs are about personal struggles and emotions and the demonstrated power of faith and forgiveness in ordinary people’s experience, rather than about abstract theological concepts.
 Take these lines from the great early 20th century gospel songwriter Thomas Dorsey’s Precious Lord, Take My Hand:

 Precious Lord, take my hand, lead me on, let me stand,